Hunter Biden’s lawyers say gun portion of plea deal remains valid after special counsel announcement

 Hunter Biden’s history of drug use and financial dealings have trailed his father’s political career and Republicans are pursuing their own congressional investigations into nearly every facet of Hunter Biden’s business dealings, including foreign payments.

-The surprise appointment about Weiss as special counsel raised fresh questions about the case.
+The surprise appointment of Weiss as special counsel raised fresh questions about the case.
 Garland said Weiss had asked to be named special counsel.

 It comes against the backdrop of the Justice Department’s unprecedented indictments against former President Donald Trump, who is President Joe Biden’s chief rival in next year’s election.